 Investments in entities that the Company does not control but has the ability to exercise significant influence are accounted for using the equity method of accounting.
 Equity method investments are recorded initially at cost in the Consolidated Balance Sheets.
 Those amounts are adjusted to recognize the Company's proportional share of the investee's net income or loss after the date of the investment.
-The Company's share of net income or loss of these investments is included in the Consolidated Statements of Income.
+In October 2012, the Company sold its interest in the joint venture that operated outlet stores under the Vince Camuto name, which had been accounted for by the equity method.

-During the first quarter of fiscal 2013, the Company entered into a joint venture agreement, in which we own 51%, to operate Calvin Klein Performance retail stores in mainland China and Hong Kong.
-The joint venture began operating retail locations in major Chinese markets beginning in the third quarter of fiscal 2013.
-As the majority owner, the Company consolidates the accounts of this joint venture in its financial statements and the results of operations are included in the retail segment.
+During the first quarter of fiscal 2013, the Company entered into a joint venture to operate Calvin Klein Performance retail stores in mainland China and Hong Kong.
+The Company owns 51% of this joint venture and consolidates its accounts in the Company's financial statements.
+The Company's share of net income or loss of this investment is included in the Consolidated Statements of Income.